g4eml/Langstone/README.md

 All control is done using the touchscreen and mouse.

 Tuning uses the mouse scrollwheel.
 The mouse left and right buttons select the tuning step.
-The centre button is used for the CW key Mouse movement is not used.
+The centre button is used for the CW key.
+Mouse movement is not used.

 The intention is to eventually make use of the mouse hardware to make a proper tuning knob and panel controls.